Tom Bruggere

-Tom Bruggere (born February 18, 1946 in Berkeley, California) is an American entrepreneur and onetime candidate for the U.S. Senate in the state of Oregon.
+Tom Bruggere (born February 18, 1946, in Berkeley, California) is an American entrepreneur and politician from Oregon.
 He founded the company Mentor Graphics and has been involved with several other startup companies.
+He was the Democratic party nominee for the 1996 United States Senate election in Oregon.

 Early life

 Tom Bruggere was born in Berkeley, California.
 He stated of his early life that he "grew up with a picture of Jack and Bobby Kennedy over [his] bed."

 He has a Bachelor of Arts in Mathematics from the University of California, Santa Barbara, a Masters of Science in Computer Science from the University of Wisconsin, and a Masters of Business Administration from Pepperdine University.
-He served in the Army in the Vietnam War, from 1968-1970.
+He served in the Army in the Vietnam War, from 1968 to 1970.
 Prior to running for office, he served on several government boards, including the Oregon State Board of Higher Education.

-Bruggere was an engineer with Burroughs Corporation Medium Systems Plant in Pasadena, California in the early to mid-1970s, then with Tektronix, Inc. in the late 1970s.
+Bruggere was an engineer with Burroughs Corporation Medium Systems Plant in Pasadena, California, in the early to mid-1970s, then with Tektronix, Inc. in the late 1970s.